Immunotherapy Treatment for Allergies

 Diagnosing the Allergy

-WWMG’s ENT clinic offers immunotherapy to treat patients with environmental allergies.
+WWMG’s ENT clinic offers immunotherapy to treat patients with chronic environmental allergies.
 The first step is accurately identifying the substances that cause an allergic reaction.

 A blood test is a diagnostic option when allergies are so severe the patient can’t stop taking antihistamines long enough for a skin test, or when a patient’s other prescription medications put them at risk of a negative reaction from a skin test.